fluttercommunity/plus_plugins/packages/share_plus/share_plus/README.md

 Check out our documentation website to learn more.
 [Plus plugins documentation](https://plus.fluttercommunity.dev/docs/overview)

+## Known Issues

+### Mobile platforms (Android and iOS)

+Due to restrictions set up by Facebook this plugin isn't capable of sharing data reliably to Facebook related apps on Android and iOS.
+This includes eg. sharing text to the Facebook Messenger.
+If you require this functionality please check the native Facebook Sharing SDK ([https://developers.facebook.com/docs/sharing](https://developers.facebook.com/docs/sharing)) or search for other Flutter plugins implementing this SDK.
+More information can be found in [this issue](https://github.com/fluttercommunity/plus_plugins/issues/413).

 **Important:** As of January 2021, the Flutter team is no longer accepting non-critical PRs for the original set of plugins in `flutter/plugins`, and instead they should be submitted in this project.
 [You can read more about this announcement here.](https://github.com/flutter/plugins/blob/master/CONTRIBUTING.md#important-note) as well as [in the Flutter 2 announcement blog post.](https://medium.com/flutter/whats-new-in-flutter-2-0-fe8e95ecc65)